pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       :arg float height: desired target height.

-      :arg clip: a region of the source pixmap to take the copy from.
+      :arg irect-like clip: a region of the source pixmap to take the copy from.
-      :type clip: :ref:`IRect`

       .. note:: If width or height are in fact no integers, the pixmap will be created with ``alpha = 1``.